 The ambulance dispatch center is the original point of data entry for any ambulance dispatch call.
 Dispatch call delays often result from issues here.

-- EMS data collection redundancy: If a dispatcher is required to handwrite information and repeat the data entry process into one or more systems, redundant data entry points result.
+- EMS data collection redundancy: If an ambulance dispatcher is required to handwrite information and repeat the data entry process into one or more systems, redundant data entry points result.
 Clearly if an ambulance dispatcher had to input dispatch call data into the agency's EMS reporting system, then type the same information into a separate EMS crew paging system, an additional point of entry would be created.
 This welcomes potential errors in the ambulance dispatch system.

 - EMS data collection errors: Repetitive ambulance dispatch entries can lead to typos and mistakes, similarly to the age-old "telephone game” in which a message becomes hopelessly distorted through transmission over time.
 Talk radio systems are especially prone to these errors.
 A dispatcher for ambulance dispatch could make an error while relaying information over the voice radio.
 However, if the information travels directly from the point of data entry to the EMS crew digital receiving device, errors become much less likely.

 - Privacy concerns: While necessary mention of a patient's name via voice radio is not a HIPAA violation, best practice remains using as little patient information as possible.
-To avoid HIPAA breaches and better protect patient privacy, transferring patient information via mobile data terminal exceeds transmission over voice radio every time..
+To avoid HIPAA breaches and better protect patient privacy, transferring patient information via mobile data terminal exceeds transmission over voice radio every time.

 - Lack of dispatch call validation: As mentioned in the previous blog Get Rid of Manual EMS Dispatch Data Entry, data validation is absolutely essential for ambulance dispatch centers.
 Weak data collection during dispatch calls creates difficulty and can make data validation impossible, causing delays and various other issues.
 For example, imagine a scenario where Mary Smyth requires transportation for her weekly dialysis, versus a different Mary Smith who may undergo a similar repetitive ambulance transport.
 The problem now seems obvious, but in a real field situation can go unchecked and cause a major headache later on.
 In a digital ambulance dispatch system, utilizing best EMS practices, this data would be validated automatically by the ambulance dispatch software to ensure that the transporting crew has received the proper patient information.